 Newmarket’s Guineas Festival, held at the end of April or start of May with the staging the first two Classics of the season – the 1000 and 2000 Guineas, is the first flat racing festival of the year and is swiftly followed by several in May which act as Derby and Oaks Trials, in particular Chester’s May Festival and York’s Dante Festival.
 The trials pave the way to Epsom Downs for the Derby Festival on the first Saturday of June as the third and fourth Classics of the season are run – the Oaks for fillies and the Derby for colts.

 Royal Ascot, not a festival in name but definitely in nature as a track staging five days of racing with such history and pageantry in the presence of the Royal Family.
 The Royal Meeting, as it is known, is major racing fixture in June, while in July it is back to Newmarket for their summer festival, the July Cup Meeting.
 The racing matches the fashion at the three-day July Festival at Newmarket with the action on the track headlined by the July Cup itself.
+Check out this Royal Ascot betting guide for tips and previews.

 The Cheltenham Festival is the biggest of all UK horse racing festivals with the four-day event taking place in March and including the Cheltenham Gold Cup.
 Run for well over a century, the National Hunt Festival, as it was once known, has wall-to-wall quality with 27 races across the four days having been extended from three days in recent years.
 Aintree’s Grand National Festival, which follows Cheltenham races and is staged in April, is another key three-day event for jump racing and includes the most famous worldwide race the Grand National, while Kempton Park’s two-day Winter Festival begins on Boxing Day and features the prestigious King George VI Chase.